jcraigk/phishin/README.md

 rails s
 ```

 9. Open your browser and go to `http://localhost:3000/2017-08-06`.
 You should be able to view and play the full show.
+Additionally, if you set `PRODUCTION_CONTENT=true` then all content should be viewable and playable locally.

 ## Testing